amitos80/cgi-detection-photos/docs/COMMON_RULES.md

 - Regular dependency updates
 - Follow principle of least privilege

-## Git Workflow

-- ALWAYS run `pnpm check` before committing
-- Fix linting errors with `pnpm check:fix`
-- Run `pnpm build` to verify typecheck passes
-- NEVER use `git push --force` on the main branch
-- Use `git push --force-with-lease` for feature branches if needed
-- Always verify current branch before force operations

 ## Configuration

 When adding new configuration options, update all relevant places:
 1. Environment variables in `.env.example`
 2. Configuration schemas in `src/config/`

+## Documentation

+When adding new features, changing existing features etc
-3. Documentation in the nearest (to the files/added/deleted/changed) README.md
+1. Write/Edit the documentation in the nearest (to the files/added/deleted/changed) README.md